Chapter Five

 In U.S. v.
 Noriega, the Court noted that the ultimate question before it "appears to be whether or not the Geneva Convention prohibits incarceration in a federal penitentiary for a prisoner of war convicted of common crimes against the United States."

 Following the attacks of the World Trade Center of 11 September, 2001, the definition of terrorism and terrorists has become increasingly important within the ambit of the law of war.
-The connection may be seen in the terrorism outline embedded here.
+The connection may be seen in the terrorism outline included here.
 See also, Philip B. Heymann, Terrorism, Freedom and Security, Winning Without War, MIT Press (Cambridge, 2003) (applying principled decision making analytical methods to terrorism issues; and Caleb Carr, The Lessons of Terror, Random House (New York, 2003) (a general history on the use of military force against illegitimate civilian targets).
 The student examining it should ask whether the principles of the laws of war may be of use in determining, in all cases, what acts and actors should, or should not be, protected and regulated by the laws of war.
-In a Memorandum to The DOD General Counsel, John Yoo and Robert Delahunty from the Office of Special Counsel in the DOJ opined regarding application of various treaties to al Qaeda and the Taliban.
+In a Memorandum to The DOD General Counsel, John Yoo and Robert Delahunty from the Office of Special Counsel in the Department Of Justice opined regarding application of various treaties to al Qaeda and the Taliban.

 There have been some claims that the Geneva Conventions, per se, are outmoded.
 The precedents for such a position are, to say the least, mixed: